galaxyproject/ansible-postgresql/README.md

 ### Backups ###

+This role can deploy and schedule the configuration and scripts to maintain Postgresql [PITR][postgresql_pitr] backups.

+Full backups will be made on the configured interval, whereas write-ahead-log (WAL) segments between full backups will be archived to `{{ postgresql_backup_dir }}/wal_archive/` when instructed by the PostgreSQL server.
+WAL segments can be removed from this directory once the oldest backup referencing them has been removed.
+This is done automatically for you by the backup script if `postgresql_backup_dir` is mounted locally.

+When `postgresql_backup_dir` is a remote rsync path (containing a "`:`"), the backup script will still maintain backups (including deleting older full backups) but cannot prune the `wal_archive/` directory automatically.
+If you are able to install the standard `pg_archivecleanup` utility from the PostgreSQL client package on your backup server, you can run this role's backup script with the `--clean-archive` option directly on the backup server instead.

-- `postgresql_backup_dir`: If set, enables [PITR][postgresql_pitr] backups.
+- `postgresql_backup_dir`: If set, enables PITR backups.
 Set this to a directory where your database will be backed up (this can be any format supported by rsync, e.g. `user@host:/path`).
 The most recent backup will be in a subdirectory named `current`.

 - `postgresql_backup_local_dir`: Filesystem path on the PostgreSQL server where backup scripts will be placed.